cloud-native-sig/rsecon26-intro-to-kubernetes/mkdocs/docs/ubuntu-minikube.md

-# Troubleshooting Minikube Installation on Ubuntu
+# Minikube Issues on Ubuntu / Linux

 Minikube has several virtualisation drivers it can use to run the underlying containers.
 On Ubuntu these include Docker, Podman, QEMU, Virtualbox and KVM2.
 There is a complete list and descriptions available from [the Minikube driver docs](https://minikube.sigs.k8s.io/docs/drivers/).